alexandair/entra-powershell-docs/docs/conceptual/azuread-powershell-to-entra-powershell-mapping.md

 ---
 # Find Azure AD PowerShell and MSOnline cmdlets in Microsoft Entra PowerShell

-Microsoft Entra PowerShell module has over 98% compatibility with Azure AD and Azure AD Preview PowerShell modules.
-The module has also provided parity for MSOnline cmdlets that were never migrated to Azure AD PowerShell.
-Use this page to find the equivalent cmdlets in Microsoft Entra PowerShell for the cmdlet you used in Azure AD, Azure AD Preview, and MSOnline PowerShell modules.
+The Microsoft Entra PowerShell module is over 98% compatible with the Azure AD and Azure AD Preview PowerShell modules.
+Additionally, it provides parity for MSOnline cmdlets that were not migrated to Azure AD PowerShell.
+Use this page to find the equivalent cmdlets in Microsoft Entra PowerShell for those you used in the Azure AD, Azure AD Preview, and MSOnline PowerShell modules

 :::zone pivot="azure-ad-powershell"